January is three days away (2018 went too fast for my liking!) so I’m here to give you the top jewellery picks for the January Birthstone - Garnet.

 Garnet works perfectly with both gold and silver, with the deep red of the gemstone combining with warming gold or cool silver to create a dazzling effect.
 Go big and bold by making the garnet the main feature of the necklace, like the Solo Pendant In Silver With Faceted Gemstone, a vibrant and striking look that will draw everyone’s eyes.

-Bracelets are incredibly versatile and incorporating gemstones with a bracelet is an amazing way to add more color into any look.
+Bracelets are incredibly versatile and incorporating gemstones with a bracelet is an amazing way to add more colour into any look.
 The Garnet Veneto Hamsa Cuff from Mishanto London combines delicate rose gold with studs of garnet.
 The cuff is intricately designed with a patterned and textured finish and engulfs the wrist, capturing everyone’s attention.
 The bigger the better in my opinion!

 Garnet represents eternity and commitment and what better way to express those qualities than in a ring?
 Garnet would be a dazzling and meaningful inclusion in an engagement ring or alternative wedding ring, but would also work well in eternity and promise rings.

-Earrings are always a popular jewelry choice, however they can be somewhat overlooked.
+Earrings are always a popular jewellery choice, however they can be somewhat overlooked.
 They are comfortable to wear but are quite easy to ignore or forget that you even have them in.
 That is not what we want to happen!
 Earrings are beautiful and can be jazzed up perfectly by gemstones.
 Studs don’t have to be simple and dull and these 18kt Gold, Diamond & Spessartite Garnet Earrings by Marcello Riccio are anything but boring!